Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Outline of the Algorithm

 \subsection{Restarting Procedure}

-Given an anchor point $w$, Algorithm \ref{algo:inner_loop} produces a sequence of points $(v_{k})$ whose last iterate corresponds to the output of the function $\mathtt{KM}(v,\opT^{(w,\beta)}_{\bullet},(\tau_{k})_{k},(\theta_{k})_{k},\varepsilon)$ and which provides a good candidate for a new anchor point, given the tracking property \eqref{eq:temporalerror}.
-Repeating this over time for a fixed number of iterations is the key updating step constituting our outer loop procedure.
-The mechanics of this procedure gives rise to an diagonal equilibrium tracking method (\texttt{DANTE}), formally described in Algorithm \ref{algo:outer_loop}.
+Given an anchor point $w$, Algorithm \ref{algo:inner_loop} produces a sequence of points $(v_{k})_{k}$, whose last iterate corresponds to the output of the function $\mathtt{KM}(v,(\opT^{(w,\beta)}_{k})_{k},(\tau_{k})_{k},(\theta_{k})_{k},\varepsilon)$.
+In view of the tracking property established in \eqref{eq:temporalerror}, we will use this point as the new anchor point for the inner-loop KM iteration.
+Repeating this over time for a fixed number of restarts with updated parameters required by the inner-loop, defines our outer loop procedure.
+The mechanics of this procedure gives rise to a diagonal equilibrium tracking method (\texttt{DANTE}), formally described in Algorithm \ref{algo:outer_loop}.

-Note that \texttt{DANTE} is a method rather than an algorithm as we do not specify how the parameters required by the fixed-point iteration procedure $\mathtt{KM}(v,\opT^{(w,\beta)}_{\bullet},(\tau_{k})_{k},(\theta_{k})_{k},\varepsilon)$ are set.
+Note that \texttt{DANTE} is a method rather than a bona-fide algorithm as we do not specify how the parameters required by the fixed-point iteration $\mathtt{KM}(v,(\opT^{(w,\beta)}_{k})_{k},(\tau_{k})_{k},(\theta_{k})_{k},\varepsilon)$ are updated.
 This is a part of the user-defined input and should be decided based on the eventually known problem structure.